aws-samples/resource-organization-with-nested-stacks-in-aws-cdk/README.md

 The Networking team is responsible for defining the network configuration, which can be used by other teams in the company.
 In our case, here, we will be deploying VPC, Subnets, NAT Gateway, Internet Gateway and other network components, required for building compute services on the top of this network.

 The code for the VPC stack should be placed in path `networking/vpc_stack.py`.
-You can find the source of the code in GitHub page under the same path.
-Link *<TBD>*
+Additionally put the `networking/__init__.py` to the same folder so CDK will recognize `vpc_stack.py` as Constructor.
+You can find the source of the code in GitHub page under the same path here: [vpc_stack.py](https://github.com/aws-samples/resource-organization-with-nested-stacks-in-aws-cdk/blob/main/cdk-nested-poc/application/networking/vpc_stack.py) and [__init.py__](https://github.com/aws-samples/resource-organization-with-nested-stacks-in-aws-cdk/blob/main/cdk-nested-poc/application/networking/__init__.py)

 ## Defining nested stack for Security team

 In our case, Security team is responsible for granting access to other teams, by managing IAM users and roles.
 This is a usual case for many Security teams and CSO office in organization.

 The code for the IAM stack should be placed in path `security/iam_stack.py`.
+Additionally put the `security/__init__.py` to the same folder.
-The source code can also be found in the GitHub under this link: <*TBD*>
+The source code can also be found in the GitHub under these links: [iam_stack.py](https://github.com/aws-samples/resource-organization-with-nested-stacks-in-aws-cdk/blob/main/cdk-nested-poc/application/security/iam_stack.py) and [__init.py__](https://github.com/aws-samples/resource-organization-with-nested-stacks-in-aws-cdk/blob/main/cdk-nested-poc/application/security/__init__.py)

 ## Defining nested stack for Development team